Are you happy with how your online business is performing? Are you getting enough sales or leads from your website to

-- Create some A/B tests to figure out which website variations engages and converts them best (instead of you or your boss just presuming).
+- Create some A/B tests to figure out which website variations engages and converts visitors best (instead of you or your boss just presuming).

 Reason #3: A Dependence on Their Website to Convert Visitors First Time, with No Follow-Up

-Failing online businesses are too focused and reliant on having their website convert their visitors the first time they arrive, and don’t take advantage of key ways to easily follow up with them to bring them back to their website and increase the chances of them purchasing.
+Failing online businesses are too focused on converting their website visitors the first time they arrive, and don’t take advantage of key ways to follow up with them, bring them back to their website and increase the chances of them purchasing.

 They often throw the kitchen sink at their website visitors when they arrive, overwhelming them with information and choices, hoping they see something that engages them before they leave – yet often failing, frustrating visitors and causing a low chance of them returning.

 This destructive habit then feeds the expensive need to keep buying traffic to replenish their leaking bucket of a website (feeding back to reason #1).
 Frustrating, right?

 The fix?
-After beginning conversion rate optimization, start focusing on getting visitors to return by re-marketing to them using auto-responder emails and re-targeting ads.
+After improving your website using conversion optimization best practices, start focusing on getting visitors to return by re-marketing to them using auto-responder emails and re-targeting ads.

 - Create an awesome lead magnet that dramatically increases the amount of visitor emails you capture, for example a first time purchase discount or a useful guide relating to what you are selling.

 - Start learning how to run re-targeting ads to engage previous visitors while they are browsing other websites and get them to return to your website.